emmawalshdev/The-Book-bar/README.md

 * **Add a review section**
   - Accessibility
     - The 'Add a Review' form is only accessible to users who are **logged in**
     - If a user is not logged in, feedback is returned.
 This states that the user must be logged in to add a review.

   - Form content
-  - The form includes the following fields
+    - The form includes the following fields:
       1. Title (required)
       2. Summary
       3. Select a star rating (required)

   - Submission behaviour
-  - First review (per book by user)
+    - First review (per book by user):
       - When submitted, the review lives as an object of the 'review' array within the book document.
       - Upon submission, the user is redirected back to the bookpage.
 With this, the AvgRatingAgg document is also updated.

-  - Multiple reviews (per book by user)
+    - Multiple reviews (per book by user):
       - Only one review per book is permitted by a user.
       - This information is stated on the review form.
       - If a user attempts to add a second review, error feedback is returned.

 #### Edit book
 - Accessibility